Breastfeeding Real Talk: Virtual Support Edition

 Two ways to join!

-A Facebook Group: moderated by Black and Brown lactation support providers for evidence-based information and support throughout the week.
+A Facebook Group: moderated by Black lactation support providers for evidence-based information and support throughout the week.

-Weekly Virtual Meet-ups: moderated on Zoom by Black and Brown lactation support providers, offer a virtual safe space to ask questions, meet other parents, and share your breast/chestfeeding journey in real time.
+Weekly Virtual Meet-ups: moderated on Zoom by Black lactation support providers, offer a virtual safe space to ask questions, meet other parents, and share your breast/chestfeeding journey in real time.
 You are welcomed to drop into the virtual meet-ups at any time during the fall session, but registration is required.

 *Before joining a Zoom meeting on a computer or mobile device, you can download the Zoom app.
 Otherwise, you will be prompted to download and install Zoom when you join the meeting.